-Chart 1B: HRA Completion - Unable to Reach\
+Chart 1B: Health Risk Assessment Completion - Unable to Reach

+Source: NORC data, Core Measure 2.1.
+Element C.

+HRAs are designed to assess the beneficiaries' health risks by asking them about social determinants, functional capacity, medical conditions, and behavioral health conditions.
+The MMPs use the HRA to identify what level of care coordination beneficiaries may need including further assessments, or referrals to services.
 The HRA measures on which Charts 1A and 1B are based were effective and in place starting in 2014, when CCI began.
-2014 data comes only from the MMPs that were fully operational that year.

-Chart 1A shows that, in the first two years of the demonstration, California slightly outperformed the national average for HRAs completed within 90 days; in the third year of the demonstration, California's average was close to the national average.
+Data from 2014 comes only from the MMPs that were fully operational that year.
+Chart 1A shows that, in the first two years of the demonstration, California slightly outperformed the national average for HRAs completed within 90 days.
+In the third year of the demonstration, California's average was close to the national average.
 A slight dip below the national average occurred in 2017.
-Active and open lines of communication have been established with the MMPs to understand the reasons for why the drop is taking place.
-As data is made available, further information will be provided.
-Chart 1B shows that, for the first time California's rate was lower than the national average for enrollees that the MMP was unable to reach to complete the HRA within 90 days of enrollment.
+In 2018, California's percentage of HRA completions within 90 days of enrollment was slightly higher than the national average.
+Chart 1B shows that the percentage of members that were unable to complete an HRA due to unreachability remained the same from 2017 to 2018.

-To increase enrollee participation, DHCS and MMPs have worked together to enhance the MMPs' outreach processes.
-Actions include shortening the duration for HRA assessment call times to focus on the most critical information; this allows MMPs to collect the information that is needed to best meet the enrollee's needs, while avoiding imposing unnecessarily burdensome time demands on the enrollee.
-Also, MMPs have added explicit identifying information to their toll-free phone numbers so that enrollees will be more likely to accept incoming calls from the MMP.
-DHCS and MMPs are currently evaluating whether these actions result in improved levels of enrollee participation.
+To increase member participation in 2017, DHCS and MMPs worked together to enhance the MMPs' outreach processes.
+Actions included shortening the duration for HRA assessment call times to focus on the most critical information.
+This allowed MMPs to collect the information that is needed to best meet the member's needs, while avoiding imposing unnecessarily burdensome time demands on the member.
+In addition, MMPs added explicit identifying information to their toll-free phone numbers so that members are more likely to accept incoming calls from the MMP.
+Through 2018 and 2019, DHCS, in collaboration with the MMPs, were able to evaluate that these actions have resulted in improved levels of member participation.
+DHCS will continue to monitor progress to determine if further adjustments are needed to continue to improve member participation.